 Geiko dinners have always been exclusive and expensive, high class events.
 But like other businesses, the ochaya have been suffering from the economic downturn in recent decades.
 As a result, they have become less restrictive, and it is now possible for almost any tourist with a sufficient budget to have a dinner with a geiko thanks to travel agencies and hotels serving as the go-between.
-There are even a few companies which target foreign tourists without Japanese language skills.
+There are even a few companies which target foreign tourists without Japanese language skills, such as Voyagin.

-If you book through a travel agency, the typical cost for a full fletched geiko dinner is around 50,000 yen per maiko or geiko plus the cost for the meal which is typically between 10,000 and 30,000 yen per person.
-Since English conversation is not among the skills learned by geiko (they are supposed to communicate in Kyoto dialect only), some services can arrange an interpreter at an additional cost.
+If you book through a travel agency, the typical cost for a full-fletched geiko dinner is around 50,000 yen per maiko or geiko plus the cost for the meal which is typically between 10,000 and 30,000 yen per person.
+Since English conversation is not among the skills learned by geiko (they are supposed to communicate in Kyoto dialect), some services can arrange an interpreter at an additional cost.

 What are other ways to experience the geiko culture?

-There are some other ways for people with a smaller budget to experience the geiko culture.
+There are also various other ways for people with a smaller budget to experience the geiko culture.
 The easiest is to watch a daily performance at the Gion Corner, a theater which targets foreign tourists with performances of a wide variety of Japanese arts, including a maiko dance.

 During the month of April, the Miyako Odori is an even better opportunity to watch dance performances by maiko and geiko.
 There are four one hour performances held every day on the stage of the Gion Kobu Kaburenjo theater in Gion for 2000 or 4000 yen per person.

 A popular service in Kyoto these days is to get dressed up as a maiko or geiko.
 There are maiko studios all over the city, resulting in quite a few "fake maiko" on the streets of Kyoto around popular sightseeing spots during daytime.
 Some studios also target foreign tourists, and a typical experience costs around 10,000 yen per person including photos in the studio or outdoors.